Delirium Vs. Dementia – Understanding The Differences

 Whether experiencing these conditions directly or witnessing them in someone else, delirium and dementia can be upsetting, overwhelming experiences.
 However, the scientific understanding of both conditions is growing.
 Many therapists in the mental health community have years of experience working with people with dementia or delirium and the loved ones who walk alongside them.

-The first step in treating delirium and dementia is understanding their differences.
+The first step in treating delirium and dementia is often understanding their differences.
 Early intervention, proper diagnosis, and various therapies can support you, whether you’re a caregiver or someone impacted.
 Consider reaching out to a professional to explore your experience in further detail.

 Navigate the challenges of dementia